U.N. investigators say most Syria rebels not seeking democracy

 Its next report is due out on June 4 and will be based on interviews since February conducted abroad with victims and witnesses, as they have not been allowed into Syria.

-"The report is dreadful in terms of a combination of secularisation, radicalisation and an escalation in violations of human rights and laws of war," he said.
+"The report is dreadful in terms of a combination of secularization, radicalization and an escalation in violations of human rights and laws of war," he said.

 Both government forces and armed rebels are committing war crimes, including killings and torture, spreading terror among civilians in the more than two-year conflict.